 DepartmentSchool of Mechanical and Design Engineering

 The work on this project will involve:

-- elaborating a comprehensive subject-specific computational modelling procedure to inform clinicians in planning critical vascular surgeries, improving the clinical outcomes
+- Elaborating a comprehensive subject-specific computational modelling procedure to inform clinicians in planning critical vascular surgeries, improving the clinical outcomes

 Each year, around 5,400 new patients with kidney failure receive haemodialysis treatment across the UK.
 Effective haemodialysis requires access to the patient’s blood supply in large flow volumes (typically >600 ml/min).
 To this purpose, an access point is surgically created by connecting a vein and an artery.
 This is known as “Arterio-Venous Fistula” (AVF).
 Currently, surgeons mainly rely on their experience to create the AVF in a site they believe will result in the required flow-rate.
 However, according to the latest UK Renal Registry report (2016), on average only 27.8% of patients start their treatment with a successful AVF, demonstrating the inadequacy of the current clinical assessment.

 The principal aim of this project is to demonstrate proof of concept for a predictive computational tool to inform the surgeon of the optimal location for creating an AVF.
 The model will be based on subject-specific data about arm vasculature, and will simulate the blood flow in different AVFs simulated locations.
 The optimal AVF site which produces the maximum flow-rate will be then indicated.
 To calibrate and validate the model, an in vitro setup of the patient’s local vasculature will be developed, using a Pulsatile Blood Pump, silicon or 3D printed blood vessels, water as the working fluid to assess (and compare) the flow rate in the different AVF locations considered by the numerical model.

 This project is a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Mechanical and Design Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital.
 Patient specific data will be provided by the Queen Alexandra Hospital, and the model predictions will be fed-back to their consultants.
 Comparisons between the model outputs and the surgeon independent assessment will permit additional calibration.